-The document Information for Students, also known as the Little Blue Book (pdf, 284kB) describes policy and procedure for undergraduate students at the Faculty of Education and Social Work.
-Students should note that this document is revised each year and are advised to ensure their copy is the most current.
-Policies outlined in the publication include:
+The document Information for Students, also known as the Little Blue Book, describes policy and procedure for undergraduate students at the Faculty of Education and Social Work.
+The book is being updated for 2016 and will be available online from this page during the first weeks of Semester One.
+In previous years, policies outlined in the publication have included:

 - extensions to assignment deadlines

 - essay writing and style guide.